bfraboni/bfraboni.github.io/cpq2022/index.md

 Note that the edge orientation matters in the calculations (i.e. we use \\(\mathbf{CA}\\) to compute the projection and not \\(\mathbf{AC}\\)).

-Afterwards, we compute the projected barycentric coordinates of the query point.
+In any of the first three case is satisfied, we compute the projected barycentric coordinates of the query point.
 Then we can determine if a query point \\(\mathbf{Q}\\) is closest to one of the triangle edges (<span style="color: #2e7d32">**green**</span> areas)
 We test both on which side of a an edge the query point projects to, and if the query point projects between the edge extremities (the interpolation parameter is in range: